ticki/Open-Sea/wiki/glossary.md

 `TileMap` |            | The tile data for a map.
 `View`    |            | A game state, like the main menu, or exploring the world. object    |            | Basically just a unified term for both props and entities.
+`Matter`  |            | A object with certain matterial descriptors, i.e. properties such as solidness, hardness, destroyability.